 Horticulturalists study the management of weeds by various approaches including the use of herbicides.
 Students also learn about the environmental factors that affect herbicide performance and dissipation.

 Entomology is the study of insects.
 From knowledge of insect behavior, students can learn techniques to protect crops from unwanted insects while encouraging pollinators such as butterflies and bees.

-Nursery Production and Management Course
+Nursery Production and Management